 R- 2508 Airspace Complex

-Over a large area of the upper Mojave Desert and souther Sierra Nevada is a special military-use airspace "complex" known as R-2508.
+The airspace over much of the upper Mojave Desert and southern Sierra Nevada is a special military-use "complex" known as R-2508.
 This complex stretches approximately 140 miles from north to south (Bishop to Edwards Air Force Base) and 100 miles east to west (the Nevada State Line to Tehachapi.)
-This airspace overlies large amounts of public land - including Death Valley National Park!
+This airspace overlies vast areas of public land, including Death Valley National Park!

 Where do they fly in the park?